Life in San José

 Most often you will be using buses to go to and from classes.
 The bus system in San Jose is dependable, well-regulated and inexpensive.
 Average bus fare is 50-75 cents.
 Taxis are also readily available.
 Legal taxis are red with a yellow triangle on the door and their license plates begin with "SJ."
 A meter inside the cab will tell you the fare.
 Typically you can get anywhere in San Jose for $5 - $10.

 At the end of your semester, you will participate in a Re-entry workshop prior to returning to your respective homes.
-The purpose of this activity is to prepare each student for the possible challenges of transitioning back into the home culture, to reflect on ways to incorporate what you´ve learned into your daily life, and to communicate the value of the skills and knowledge you´ve gained to potential employers.
+The purpose of this activity is to prepare each student for the challenges of transitioning back into the home culture, to reflect on ways to incorporate what you´ve learned into your daily life, and to communicate the value of the skills and knowledge you´ve gained to potential employers.